 Student achievement has continued to trend upward in recent years.
-The District graduation rate has steadily improved over the past four years, reaching 92% in 2015 (97% at Mount Si High School).
-Snoqualmie Valley is the only school district in Washington State — and one of only five districts in the nation — to earn the prestigious AP Honor Roll distinction for six consecutive years; this award recognizes increased student participation and improved performance on rigorous college-level Advanced Placement exams.
-On a national website (schooldigger.com), the Snoqualmie Valley School District has been ranked 7th in Washington State, based on reading and math test data in 2015.
+The District graduation rate has improved in recent years, with more than 91% graduating in four years from the Class of 2016 (95% at Mount Si High School).
+Snoqualmie Valley is the only school district in Washington State — and one of only five districts in the nation — to earn the prestigious AP Honor Roll distinction for six consecutive years from 2010 to 2015; this award recognizes increased student participation and improved performance on rigorous college-level Advanced Placement exams.
+On a national website (schooldigger.com), the Snoqualmie Valley School District has been ranked 4th in Washington State, based on reading and math test data in 2017.

-The District is comprised of five elementary schools (P-5), two middle schools (6-8), one comprehensive high school (9-12), one alternative school (6-12), an online learning program, and a Parent Partnership Program (K-10) for families who prefer to school their children at home.
-Student enrollment has grown at an average annual rate of 3% for the past ten years.
+The District is comprised of six elementary schools (P-5), two middle schools (6-8), one comprehensive high school (9-12), one alternative school (8-12), an online learning program, and a Parent Partnership Program (K-10) for families who prefer to school their children at home.
+Student enrollment has grown 20% over the past ten years.
 Thanks to the community’s support of a school bond in 2015, the District is developing more capacity to serve students at all grade levels.
-A new elementary school under construction will be ready to serve students starting in the fall of 2016.
-Design planning is also underway to completely rebuild and expand Mount Si High School.
+A new elementary school opened in the fall of 2016.
+Construction is underway to completely rebuild and expand Mount Si High School.
 The new high school, set to open in 2019, will serve up to 2,300 students in grades 9-12.
 This expansion will enable the District to convert its freshman campus into a middle school for grades 6-8, by the fall of 2019 as well.

 Life in the Snoqualmie Valley offers small-town community connections, as well as close proximity to urban amenities.
 Residents have access to stunning views, abundant outdoor opportunities (skiing, hiking, biking, golfing, river recreation, etc.) and unique natural wonders such as Snoqualmie Falls and Mount Si.
 In addition to high-performing schools, the one-time timber and railroad communities feature small shops, family-owned restaurants, and seasonal farmers markets and festivals.
 In 2015, Snoqualmie was recognized among the top five “Best Places to Live” by Money Magazine.